aawaheed/magic/backend/files/misc/common-startup-files/default-files/example-hyperlambda-generator-prompts.md

 * "Create a new user in the 'magic' database and its 'users' table.
 Insert 'username' as 'foo' and 'password' as 'xyz'.
 Hash password before saving it."
 * "Scrape www.billion-air.org and return the first 5 image URLs found on the landing page.
 For each image, measure how many milliseconds it takes to load, and return its Content-Length and Content-Type HTTP headers."
 * "Get the first user from the 'magic' database and its 'users' table.
 Return 'username' and 'created' columns only."
+* "Load the file '/etc/foo.hl' and replace its existing authorisation requirements, such that only 'root' and 'admin' users can execute the file, for then to save it back to itself again."

 Once generated using the "generate-hyperlambda" function, the code can be immediately executed resulting in the result from the execution being transmitted back to the LLM.